 If you are a commercial or residential property solicitor or other property practitioner, with clients who buy land to develop, this course is for you.
 A key skill is understanding planning and other implications when you are acting for a developer.

-A ‘developer' includes a buyer of several acres of land, as well as a purchaser of a small plot for the purpose of building a single property.
+A ‘developer' includes a buyer of hundreds of acres of land, as well as a purchaser of a small plot for the purpose of building a single property.
 Further, a ‘developer’ is any client buying with the benefit of unimplemented planning permission, or looking to apply for planning permission.

 Key learning outcomes

-- Identify and recognise factors that could affecting development value
+- Identify and recognise factors that could affect development value

 Your client is expecting you to help them realise development value, so are you aware of the existing title and other issues which may impact on value?
 Do you have sound knowledge to be able to negotiate matters required for the developed land?
 Our well known and respected property experts, Peta Dollar and Sarah Thompson-Copsey, will provide expert guidance enabling you to recognise the issues which are vital for your client.